34th Annual Meeting Program

 Satellite Meeting

-Join us for the satellite meeting “Artificial sensorimotor control from restoration to augmentation”.
+Join us for the satellite meeting “New frontiers at the intersection of cognition and motor control”.
 Find out more about the Satellite Meeting.

 19:00 – 19:30